greentic-ai/greentic-messaging/docs/providers/webchat.md

 # Web Chat Provider (Bot Framework Direct Line)

-The Direct Line runtime now lives under **`gsm-core::platforms::webchat`** so it can be shared by binaries and other crates without depending on the provider layout.
-The `providers/webchat` crate re-exports the same types for backwards compatibility, but new integrations should import from `gsm_core` directly.
+The Direct Line implementation now ships under **`gsm-core::platforms::webchat`**.

-Two deployment modes are available:
+The legacy `providers/webchat` crate has been collapsed to metadata (descriptor + schemas); binaries and tests should depend on `gsm-core` directly.

-* **Standalone Direct Line** (feature: `directline_standalone`, enabled by default in both `gsm-core` and the provider).
-All tokens, conversations, and websockets stay within Greentic.
+Two operating modes are available:

-* **Legacy proxy** (feature: `directline_proxy_ms`).
-The original PR-WC1
+- **Proxy (default build)** — WebChat forwards Direct Line calls to Microsoft using the tenant's `webchat/channel_token` secret.
-  behaviour that swaps Microsoft Direct Line secrets for short-lived tokens.
+- **Standalone Direct Line** — Enable the `directline_standalone` feature to keep all tokens, conversation state, and WebSocket fan-out inside Greentic.
+This is the mode referenced by the PR-WC2 through PR-WC7 prompts.

-The documentation below focuses on the standalone setup.
-Notes about the legacy proxy are included for completeness.
+The sections below focus on the standalone server while noting where the proxy behaviour differs.

 ## Standalone Direct Line endpoints